 The UBSDM Clinic Manual explicitly prohibits the use of personal mobile devices in clinical areas.
 It also categorizes "voluntarily allowing or participating in inappropriate dissemination of confidential patient information" as unethical and unacceptable behavior.
 (See SDM Clinic Manual - pages 28 and 67 for more details.)

-Photos taken in health care environments can expose you and the university to HIPAA violations.
-Never disclose protected health information (PHI) on social media.
+Photos taken in healthcare environments can expose both you and the university to HIPAA violations.
+It is imperative to never disclose protected health information (PHI) on social media.

 If you are in doubt about whether you can take/post photos or videos from your location, do not take or post the photograph or video.

 This non-exhaustive list includes many of our partner institutions and hospitals.
 Do not take or post photographs from any of these locations:

 These guidelines are designed to ensure that your engagement on social media reflects positively on UB School of Dental Medicine while protecting the privacy and interests of patients and the university.
 Always use social media responsibly and professionally.